-In yesterday’s article I posed the question, why was Albert Speer, the Minister of Armaments and War Production and loyal ally of Hitler, only given 20 years prison time?
+In yesterday’s article I posed the question, why was Albert Speer, the Minister of Armaments and War Production, and loyal ally of Hitler, only given 20 years prison time?

-As Stephen J. Sniegoski simply puts it, “Nuremberg standards were not applied equally to the defendants.” and, “By Nuremberg standards Speer deserved execution.”.
+As Stephen J. Sniegoski simply puts it, “Nuremberg standards were not applied equally to the defendants.” and, “By Nuremberg standards Speer deserved execution.”

 To illustrate this inequality I will give a brief story of Rudolf Hess.
 Hess was Deputy to the Fuhrer and also a loyal ally of Hitler.
 In 1941 he flew solo to Scotland in a desperate attempt to negotiate for peace.
 It is not known for sure whether Hitler knew about Hess’ flight in advance, but that does not affect the outcome.
 The outcome being that instead of being given safe passage back Germany as a parliamentary agent conveying terms of truce he was instead imprisoned by England until he was handed over to the American authorities for the Nuremberg trials.
 There he was sentenced to life in maximum security prison.
 This is only the tip of the iceberg of the injustices brought upon Hess.
-Click here for a deeper dive into his story (where you will learn why Hess most likely did not kill himself).
+Click here for a deeper dive into his story (and you will learn why Hess most likely did not kill himself).

 In his article, Albert Speer and the ‘Holocaust’, Mark Weber states: “Albert Speer may ultimately be best remembered as the only high German wartime official to be “rehabilitated” during his lifetime and even profit handsomely from his once-powerful position.
 The one-time Hitler confidant and Reich Armaments Minister escaped the hangman’s noose at Nuremberg by adopting an unusual defense strategy.
 While maintaining that he personally knew nothing of a Jewish extermination program during the war, he nevertheless declared himself guilty for having worked diligently for a regime he belatedly considered evil.”